jodafons/orchestra/orchestra/README.md

 source setup.sh
 ```

-To configure the orchestra user scripts for all users open the file `/etc/bashrc` with adminstrator privilegies and append the follow lines into the bash scripts:
+To configure the orchestra user scripts just append these paths into the Linux environments.

 ```bash
 # Add orchestra to the path for all users